Since my name has been invoked by Sara, I feel compelled to offer my

 using your whole body.
 It is squeezing or compressing and using the sides of

-your body, as needed to create compression and/or movement
+your body, as needed to create compression and/or movement.
+One without the

 practice and study must be undertaken in order to truly understand.